Get the Clash Ninja App

 When both are invisible, it will make defenses or defending troops/heroes retarget.
 This can be particularly effective at protecting the hero against skeletons as they will quickly move away from the hero once they have retargeted.

-Recommended Hero Pairing: Barbarian King or Royal Champion
+Recommended Hero Pairing: Barbarian King, Royal Champion or Minion Prince

 Angry Jelly